fadeddarts/Twitter-Discord-Webhook/README.md

-# Jessie-s-bot
+# Twitter Discord Webhook
-Jessie's bot to track twitter posts and post webhooks on discord
+Automated script to track twitter posts and post them on discord using webhooks